jagoda/mummy/README.md

 Clear any browser credentials.
 This will cause normal authentication flows to be used for requests sent to [Hapi][hapi].

+### browser.runner.start()

+Causes [Zombie][zombie] to continually execute the event loop until manually stopped.
+This is useful for test suites that schedule events after the initial page load.
+Returns a promise that is resolved when the event loop has stopped.

+### browser.runner.stop()

+Stops the event loop when it has been started with `browser.runner.start()`.

 ### browser.http(options, [callback])